digitalkaoz/GithubContributionsBundle/README.md

 Tests
 =====

-everything is well tested and under CI:
+everything is well tested and under CI.

+TODO
+====

+* more Tests
+* other useful stats?
+* more generic approach for hooking own stats collectors?